NER Class Z: Boosters

-The growing amount of Gresley A1s, A3s and A4s marked the experiment redundant (seeing the A4s were scheduled to climb Cockburnspath hauling a 312 tons load at an average speed of 55 mph).
+The growing amount of Gresley A1s, A3s and A4s made the experiment redundant (seeing the A4s were scheduled to climb Cockburnspath hauling a 312 tons load at an average speed of 55 mph).

 Lentz valves

 In 1933, Gresley rebuilt no. 732 with new cylinders of the same type as used on Class D49/2.
 These measured 17 by 26 inch and had poppet valves actuated by Lentz rotary cam valve gear, which provided five different cut-off settings for forward running, and two for reverse.
 The modifications required a new crank axle and new bogie having smaller wheels, which was mounted further forwards.
 This locomotive also had other modifications, and was designated Class C7/2, the unmodified locomotives being reclassified C7/1.
 In 1934, no. 2212 (the former Uniflow locomotive) was similarly modified, except that the valve gear allowed seven different settings for forward running, and two for reverse.
 However, rebuilding took some time, and No. 2212 did not return to service until January 1936.